Frequently Asked Questions

 When negotiations don't result in proper compensation, we'll file suit for you, meaning we'll file the paperwork at the courthouse.
 In recent years, insurance companies have become more aggressive in defending claims making the need for an attorney more important than ever.
 Many cases are settled before trial, but some are not.
 Our lawyers are unafraid to take on big insurance companies in the courtroom to fight for you.

 One of main concerns when hiring an attorney is how much money you will spend.
-At Schultz and Myers, our first interview with you, or consultation, is free.
+At Schultz & Myers Personal Injury Lawyers, our first interview with you, or consultation, is free.
 We bear the financial risk with our Risk-Free Fee Guarantee.
 We will NEVER charge you unless we win your case.
 Additionally, we take care of all expenses relating to your case which may range from hundreds to hundreds of thousands of dollars.

 We don't have complicated billing or bill by hour--we do not get paid unless you do.
 We will never send you a bill and you won't have to finance your case.
 You don't have to worry about more bills adding even more stress.
 We charge a portion of the final recovery ensuring we're working hard to get maximum recovery for you, since we're working for our fees too.